meteor/meteor/content/data-loading.md

 After reading this guide, you'll know:

-1. What publications and subscriptions are in the Meteor framework.
+1. What publications and subscriptions are in the Meteor platform.
 2. How to define a publication on the server.
-3. Where to subscribe on the client and in which template.
+3. Where to subscribe on the client and in which templates.
-4. Useful patterns to follow to subscribe sensibly and help users understand the state of subscriptions.
+4. Useful patterns for managing subscriptions.
-5. How to publish sets of related data in a reactive way.
+5. How to reactively publish related data.
-6. How to ensure your publication is properly authorized in a reactive way.
+6. How to ensure your publication is secure in the face of reactive changes.
 7. How to use the low-level publish API to publish anything.
 8. How to turn a 3rd-party REST endpoint into a publication.
 9. How to turn a publication in your app into a REST endpoint.

 <h2 id="publications-and-subscriptions">Publications and subscriptions</h2>

 In a traditional, HTTP-based web application, the client and server communicate in a "request-response" fashion.
-Typically the client makes RESTful HTTP requests to the server and receives HTML or JSON data in response.
-However there's no way for the server to "push" data to the client when changes happen at the backend.
+Typically the client makes RESTful HTTP requests to the server and receives HTML or JSON data in response, and there's no way for the server to "push" data to the client when changes happen at the backend.

-Meteor however is built from the ground up on the Distributed Data Protocol (DDP) to allow data transfer in both directions.
-Although it's possible to do so, building a Meteor app doesn't require you to set up REST endpoints to serialize and send data.
+Meteor is built from the ground up on the Distributed Data Protocol (DDP) to allow data transfer in both directions.
+Building a Meteor app doesn't require you to set up REST endpoints to serialize and send data.
 Instead you create *publication* endpoints that can push data from server to client.

 In Meteor a **publication** is a named API on the server that constructs a set of data to send to a client.
-A client creates a **subscription** which connects to a publication, and receives that data.
-That set of data consists of an initial stream of data as it stands at subscription-time, and then, over time a set of updates as that data set changes.
+A client initiates a **subscription** which connects to a publication, and receives that data.
+That data consists of a first batch sent when the subscription is initialized and then incremental updates as the published data changes.

-So a subscription is a set of data that changes over time.
-Typically, the net result of this is that a subscription "bridges" a server collection (which as described in the [Collections Article](/collections.md#server-collections), corresponds closely with a Mongo collection), and the client side Minimongo cache of that data.
-You can think of a subscription as a pipe that connects a subset of the true collection with the client's version, but that constantly keeps it up to date with the latest information on the server.
+So a subscription can be thought of as a set of data that changes over time.
+Typically, the result of this is that a subscription "bridges" a [server-side MongoDB collection](/collections.md#server-collections), and the [client side Minimongo cache](collections.html#client-collections) of that collection.
+You can think of a subscription as a pipe that connects a subset of the "real" collection with the client's version, and constantly keeps it up to date with the latest information on the server.

 <h2 id="publications">Defining a publication</h2>